SIN - YTO

 Recent return flight deals from Singapore to Toronto

-Recommended return deals departing in the coming months from the most popular airlines that fly from Singapore to Toronto.
+KAYAK's recommended return flight deals from the most popular airlines that fly from Singapore to Toronto.

 Choose your dates